OGSR/OGSR-Engine/.github/README.md

 ### [Write here](https://github.com/OGSR/OGSR-Engine/discussions) your suggestions, questions and everything else ###

 ### Compilation guide: ###
-* Latest version of Visual Studio 2017 or 2019 or 2022 required
+* Latest version of Visual Studio 2022 required
 * Open Engine.sln
 * Set the platform to x64 and the configuration to Release, then select Build -> Build solution
 ### Thanks to: ###